Mehmet-Arda-Burkan/CMD-RPG/README.md

 # Download Exe

-Go to Assets then select version you want.
-Go to Build and download RPG.zip file.
+Go to Assets then select the version you want.
+Go to Build and download the RPG.zip file.
 Extract it to a file then double click on RPG.exe.

 # Add Mods

-Put the mod to the directory that consists RPG.exe file.
+Put the mod into the directory that consists RPG.exe file.

 # Remix Project

-Go to Assets then select version you want.
+Go to Assets then select the version you want.
 Go to Code and download all files.
-Open Visual Studio and put .h and .hpp files to Header Files.
+Open Visual Studio and put .h and .hpp files into Header Files.
-Then put other files to Source Files.
+Then put other files into Source Files.

 # Make Modes

-Create a .json file at the directory that consists RPG.exe file.
+Create a .json file in the directory that consists RPG.exe file.
-Open file and start editing.
+Open the file and start editing.

 # Example Code